clough42/electronic-leadscrew/README.md

 RPM is replaced by the angular position of the spindle.

-Exit by going back into the menu and selectin RPM.
+Exit by going back into the menu and selecting RPM.

+# Notes
+Retraction speed is set in configuration.h "retractSpeed" - currently set to 100rpm.

+Display brightness can be changed when in "powered off" mode using the + & - buttons.

 # Clough42 Lathe Electronic Leadscrew Controller